ttansuwan/anomaly-pci/README.md

 ```
 ## Features
 - Pre-trained model is included if wanted to conduct any experiment (warning: it does not perform that well due to lack of data)
-- Can create your old model using unet.py
+- Can create your own model using unet.py

 ## Links
 - Credits: